TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         A data processor is a component that processes and manipulates data before it is displayed in the TYPO3 frontend.
-Data processors are implemented as PHP code and can be executed through TypoScript configuration, and affect data passed on to Fluid templates.
+Data processors are implemented as PHP code and can be executed through TypoScript configuration and affect data passed on to Fluid templates.
 Thus, it is a specific implementation to operate on data before it is passed on to the presentation layer (templates).